Very few on-screen locations have been chosen as carefully as the picture-perfect houses in ABC’s hit sitcom, Modern Family.

 Mitchell and Cameron’s house: the trendy duplex

 There’s also another duplex that appeared on-screen as the couple’s home.
-For the show’s pilot episode, a different duplex was used as home of the Pritchett-Tucker family.
+For the show’s pilot episode, a different property was used as the home of the Pritchett-Tucker family.

 The Dunphy house: the dream family home